mousemke/testable-reactions/README.md

 #### you can run script from the docker container is already running by doing either of these:
 + login to container with `docker-compose exec testable-reations bash` and the run scripts from within container with `npm run --silent <script>`
-+ run any script directly via `docker-compose exec deathwatch-fe npm run --silent <script>`.
++ run any script directly via `docker-compose exec testable-reactions npm run --silent <script>`.